 Dr. Kontos’ research focuses on concussion, including neurocognitive and neuromotor effects; psychological issues; and concussion in military, pediatric, and sport populations.
 Dr. Kontos is a reviewer for journals including the New England Journal of Medicine, Journal of the American Medical Association, and American Journal of Sports Medicine, Pediatrics, and Neurosurgery.
 He is an invited reviewer of grants for the NIH, NCAA Grand Challenge, National Athletic Trainers Association, Walter Reed Army Institute for Research, and U.S. Army Medical Research and Materiel Command.
 He is also the current president-elect of the American Psychological Association Division 47 and attended the 2014 White House Healthy Kids & Safe Sports Concussion Summit.

-Dr. Fazio is a clinical neuropsychologist with the UPMC Sports Medicine Concussion Program and assistant professor in the Department of Orthopaedic Surgery.
-Dr. Fazio earned a doctoral degree in clinical psychology from Suffolk University in Boston, with a concentration in neuropsychology.
+Dr. Fazio-Sumrok is a clinical neuropsychologist with the UPMC Sports Medicine Concussion Program and assistant professor in the Department of Orthopaedic Surgery.
+Dr. Fazio-Sumrok earned a doctoral degree in clinical psychology from Suffolk University in Boston, with a concentration in neuropsychology.
 She completed an APA-accredited clinical internship in neuropsychology at Allegheny General Hospital in Pittsburgh.
-Dr. Fazio joined the faculty in 2008 after completing a two-year postdoctoral fellowship with the UPMC Sports Medicine Concussion Program.
-Dr. Fazio’s clinical specialty is pediatric concussion.
+Dr. Fazio-Sumrok joined the faculty in 2008 after completing a two-year postdoctoral fellowship with the UPMC Sports Medicine Concussion Program.
+Dr. Fazio-Sumrok’s clinical specialty is pediatric concussion.